alphacentauri82/api-standards/content/_index.md

 * All APIs that allow updating a resource will also allow fetching a resource.
 * In each context properties that are always unknown may be omitted.
 For example: a request to sending an SMS never contains DLR data.
 * Properties that are potentially unknown should be included, but without a value.
 For example, if the Cloud Communications Platform cannot call the phone number defined in a request from Call API, the return properties will not have a valid `call_start` and `call_end`.

+## Contributing to These Standards

+These standards are on GitHub at [https://github.com/Nexmo/api-standards](https://github.com/Nexmo/api-standards).
+Vonage employees may submit pull requests to propose changes or improve these standards at any time.